Get Better AI Answers: Your Guide to Chain-of-X Prompting Methods

 Method Card: Constrained CoT (CCoT)

-Standard chain-of-thought reasoning but with strict length limits.
+What it is: Standard chain-of-thought reasoning but with strict length limits.
 Forces AI to be concise whilst maintaining accuracy.
+When to use:

 • Quick email responses